 The emphasis throughout the Protocol is placed on co-operation and early exchange of information, to identify the main issues.
 Failure by any party to co-operate and comply with the protocol may lead to cost penalties, even for the party that goes on to win the case.

 Such an open and frank approach should focus upon the issues that are in dispute and allow the parties to negotiate and try to reach settlement.
 If settlement is not possible, it will at least narrow the issues and ensure that the case is clear and concise at the point of issuing proceedings.

 In conclusion, parties should be aware that starting proceedings should usually be a last resort, and they should not normally be started when a settlement is still actively being explored.

-For more information on any of the issues raised in this article, please contact us on 0117 904 6000.
+For more information on any of the issues raised in this article, please contact our Civil Litigation Department or contact us on 0117 904 6000.

 Posted on Dec 12th, 2012 by Lyons Davidson